Index Several Special Matrices Problems Change Language (Farsi) Source

 Symmetric Matrix

-A square matrix where the element in row i and column j equals the element in row j and column i.
-In other words: \(a_{ji}\) = \(a_{ij}\).
+A square matrix where the entry in row i and column j is equal to the entry in row j and column i.
+In other words, \(a_{ji}\) = \(a_{ij}\).

 \(\begin{equation*} A = \begin{bmatrix} 1 & 3 & 37 & 0 \\ 3 & 2 & 23 & -5 \\ 37 & 23 & 3 & 66 \\ 0 & -5 & 66 & 4 \end{bmatrix} \end{equation*}\)

-A square matrix for which there exists a power k such that \(A^k = A\) is called an idempotent matrix.
+A square matrix is called periodic if there exists a power k such that \(A^k = A\).

 Transpose Matrix